rpearce/robertwpearce.com/src/blog/2015-03-03-life-in-denver.markdown

 title:   Life in Colorado
 date:    2015-03-03
 bgImage: http://s3.amazonaws.com/rpearce.github.io/colorado/colorado.jpg
+description: An update from my experiences in Colorado.
 ---

 One month ago, with an entire world to travel at my fingertips, I chose to temporarily move to Denver, Colorado.
 For years I have heard great things about the people, hiking, skiing and beer, so I decided to give them a try.